What Is Toxic Positivity? A Deep Dive Into Why You Should Avoid It

 It's OK to feel sad, angry, hurt, disappointed, or any other more difficult emotion.
 The key, Spinelli notes, is to give yourself grace through compassion.
 "Toxic positivity doesn't make room for being self-compassionate or empathic," she says, adding it "creates obstacles to process traumas or feelings appropriately and effectively."

-And not only does it not allow us to process our own emotions, but according to Spinelli, it can also create feelings of self-judgment, heightening the inner critic and affecting self-esteem.
+And not only does it not allow us to process our own emotions, but according to Spinelli, it can also create feelings of self-judgment, heightening the inner critic and negatively affecting self-esteem.

 How to respond to toxic positivity.